syntithenai/docker-cmfive/2pisoftware_continuous_integration.md

 #### Management Repositories

-##### CI scripts `docker-cmfive`
+##### CI scripts `webhooks_deploy`

-!
-This repository used to contain deploy images for cmfive.
-These have all been refactored into individual deployment repositories.
+The webhooks_deploy repository is installed on the code server and used to provide a cron job and sharing job queue files with the webhooks_deploy instance.

 Relevant files in the `docker-cmfive` repository include
-- webhooks
+- src/webhooks
+	- config.php   - list of allowed repositories and trigger scripts.
 	- www
 		- index.php - webserver glue
-		- config.php   - list of allowed repositories and trigger scripts.

 		- WebHookHandler.php - controller for webhook single action.
 		- WebHookRequest.php - encapsulate Webhook request interpretation for bitbucket and github.
 	- cronjob.php  (run with php -f ) enact job files based on config.php
-- bin
-   - DockerManager scripts currently defunct.
+- jobs/*   - job queue

 ###### Configuration